 We have compiled the information below about Paleo and Zone.
 You can read, research, and decide for yourself what is best for you.
 This is a basic attempt at a page of information for those interested in changing their eating habits.
-I am by no means an expert and have only just compiled information for you to view and study and decide what works best for you.
-Feel free to ask any of the coaches for information.
+If you would like to take the next step and visit with a coach about your nutrition, let us know!

 The paleo way of eating is put simply in one sentence – “Eat meat and vegetables, nuts and seeds, some fruit, little starch, and no sugar.”
 It doesn’t sound that much different than what mom always said when we were kids This basically means that we eliminate bread, pasta, dairy, and all the sugary things we eat.
 Sounds like a big sacrifice I know and it does take a true lifestyle change.
 So that begs two questions – 1) Does it work?
 2)Why does it work?

 The question, “does it work?”, leads into an entire different discussion of how do we measure fitness.
 I’ll forgo that conversation for now and just assume that we can measure effect by how we feel (e.g. energy levels), what our body metrics say – body fat percentage, cholesterol levels, blood pressure, and blood sugar levels, and the existence of disease.
 I’ve participated in several paleo challenges (yup, we will be doing one soon) and have experienced amazing results both 1st and 2nd hand in as little as 30 days.
 The first time I did one, my body weight dropped by 10 pounds, my body fat percentage by 5 percentage points, and my cholesterol balance of HDLs and LDLs improved dramatically.
 I saw several of my friends have similar results and even saw some folks literally go from being officially diabetic to classified as healthy.
 The results people obtain will vary but this stuff works.